rbock/sqlpp11/README.md

 sqlpp11
 =======

-A type safe SQL template library for C++
+A type safe template library for SQL queries and results in C++

 Motivation:
 -----------
 SQL and C++ are both strongly typed languages.
-They should play well together.
-Still, most C/C++ interface are based on constructing strings for querys and on interpreting arrays or maps of strings as results.
-Typicaly there are a bunch of helper functions and classes that help to construct queries, to interpret results or to avoid code injection.
+Still, most C/C++ interfaces to SQL are based on constructing queries as strings and on interpreting arrays or maps of strings as results.

 sqlpp11 is a templated library representing an embedded domain specific language (EDSL) that allows you to

-  * define types representing tables and columns
+  * define types representing tables and columns,
-  * construct typesafe queries checked at compile time for syntax errors, type errors, name errors and even some semantic errors
+  * construct type safe queries checked at compile time for syntax errors, type errors, name errors and even some semantic errors,
-  * interpret results by iterating over query-specific structs with appropriately named and typed members
+  * interpret results by iterating over query-specific structs with appropriately named and typed members.

+This results in several benefits, e.g.

-Under the hood, it still communicates with the database via strings, but the library user operates on structs and functions.
-And the compiler will report many kinds of errors long before the code enters unit testing or production.
+  * the library user operates comfortably on structs and functions,
+	* the compiler reports many kinds of errors long before the code enters unit testing or production,
+	* the library hides the gory details of string construction for queries and interpreting string based results returned by select calls.

 Examples:
 ---------
-For the examples, lets assume you had a table class representing something like
+For the examples, lets assume you have a table class representing something like

 ```SQL
 CREATE TABLE foo (